josephsamela/josephsamela.github.io/projects/index.md

 ---

 ## [Elasticsearch-jquery-example](https://josephsamela.github.io/elasticsearch-jquery-example/)
 The web is a wild place with no instruction manual.
 Some say querying a database is the job of servers.
-I say it's every-man-for-himself - there ain't no model-view-controller gonna hold me down.
+I say it's every-man-for-himself.
+There ain't no model-view-controller gonna hold me down.
 Here's a dead simple example to POST and GET data from Elasticsearch using jquery - directly from the browser.
 Live dangerously.🌵☠️⚡

 ---